What are banking and finance apprenticeships?

 There are lots of different opportunities and career paths in banking and finance.
 Apprenticeships offer a way to start your career in finance by combining real work with training.
-So what sort of banking and finance apprenticeships are out there?

 What is banking and finance?